 Fellows are entitled to 3 months paid parental leave during their fellowship.
 Fellows who take parental leave during the fellowship may request an extension of their fellowship for a period of up to 3 months.
 This extension has to be requested by the host supervisor at the end of the fellowship.
-Parental leave has to be taken within 6 months of the birth of a child.
+Parental leave has to begin within 6 months of the birth of a child.
 Fellows should inform the Fellowship Office of their intention to take parental leave.

 For child-care reasons it is possible to work part-time during the fellowship.